BACK

 Tenant Management

-A rent roll provides crucial information about the tenants occupying your units, including lease terms and rent collection data.
+A rent roll provides crucial information about the tenants occupying your rental units, including lease terms and rent collection data.

 In terms of rent collection, a rent roll allows you to keep an eye on rent collection and find tenants who may be behind or in need of reminders.
 This information helps you keep consistent cash flow and manage tenants who fall behind on payments.